 An image layer has several options shown in the image options figure.
 Selecting the image layer in the table listing allows the change of the options of an image.
 The options for the selected layer become available at the bottom part of the image layers panel.

 Each layer can be displayed in a difference images mode.
-Several modes can be selected in the dropdown menu: “No difference images”, “Running difference” or “Base difference”.
+Several modes can be selected: “No difference images”, “Running difference” or “Base difference”.
 No difference images (default) will show the normal image, running difference will subtract the previous image in the sequence from the current image, and base difference will subtract the first image in the sequence from the current image.
 The figure below shows the result of the two types of difference images compared to the original image.

-The opacity, the perceived sharpness of the image, the low and the high level can also be adjusted.
+The opacity, how the image blends with other layers, the perceived sharpness of the image, the low and the high level can also be adjusted.
 Click between the levels slider thumbs and drag left or right to move together the levels.
 Double-click to reset the levels.
 An automatic high level dependent on the content of current image can be calculated by pressing on the “Auto” button.
 To change the colors used for the image select a different colormap in the dropdown menu.
-The available colormaps are listed in the list of colormaps.
 The colors of the image can be inverted by clicking the button next to the colormap dropdown menu.
 Individual color channels can be turned on and off.

 The download button next to the difference image selection combobox allows the download of the data for the selected layer.
 A JPX file in case of a multiframe layer, or a JP2 file can be found in the Downloads directory of the JHelioviewer home folder.

-The FITS keywords can be shown by clicking the information icon next to the download icon.
+The FITS keywords can be shown by clicking the information icon in the lower right corner of the layer options.
 Basic information such as the observatory, instrument, detector and observation time, followed by the full list of FITS keywords, are displayed.

 Click the button next to the invert colors button to make the corona better visible as is demonstrated in the enhance corona figure.

-The grid can show heliographic coordinates as seen from the camera, Stonyhurst, Carrington and Heliocentric inertial coordinates.
-Two yellow great circles indicate the Earth direction.
+The grid can show heliographic coordinates as seen from the viewpoint, Stonyhurst, Carrington and Heliocentric inertial coordinates.
+Two yellow great circles indicate the Earth direction and their intersection towards Earth is marked by a point.
 Clicking the adjacent checkbox can hide the grid.
 The grid options panel is shown in the figure below.
 The radial grid can be turned on and off; the same can be done for the solar axis (the blue and red lines at the poles of the Sun) and the grid labels.

 The grid ticks size can be changed in both longitude and latitude.
 The value can be entered directly in the text field, it can be changed by scrolling the mouse over the text field, or by using the arrows.
 Values ranging from 5˚ and 90˚ are allowed.